jippi/hass-nordnet/README.md

 How often the integration should refresh its data from the Nordnet API.

-### Time between refreshing API login

-How often should the intergration `login` from scratch again.
-Its mainly here to avoid login session timeouts and similar.

 ## State and attributes

 A sensor for holding will be created with the `state` being the the total market value of the holding in `DKK`